Skip to main content

 image

-To also use this degenerate dimension with the fact dataset factinternetsales_1 and make it a common degenerate dimension, you drag currencykey from that table on to the dimension.
+To also use this degenerate dimension with the fact dataset factinternetsales_1 and make it a shared degenerate dimension, you drag currencykey from that table onto the dimension.
+You now see that both fact datasets have relationships that connect them to the shared degenerate dimension.

 image